Álvaro de Bazán the Elder: Issue

 Don Álvaro de Bazán came from an old Navarrese noble family.
-He was the father of Álvaro de Bazán, 1st Marquis of Santa Cruz, who surpassed him in fame.
+He was the father of Álvaro de Bazán, 1st Marquis of Santa Cruz, who surpassed him in fame and success.
 At the age of eight his son was appointed Military Governor and captain of the fortress and city of Gibraltar.
 His command however was via his father.
 It has been speculated that this unusual appointment was intended to show Charles V's confidence, but Bazán the Elder did not share that confidence and he suggested to no effect that Gibraltar's Line Wall Curtain be extended to the southern tip of the rock.
-Bazán the Elder was also father of Alonso de Bazán, a military commander who died during the conquest of the Peñón de Vélez de la Gomera, and Juan Bazán.
+Bazán the Elder was also father of Alonso de Bazán, Diego de Bazán and Juan de Bazán, the last being a captain who died during the conquest of the Peñón de Vélez de la Gomera.